About the Billing Process

 Label the pockets or individual folders for the following:

-- Each provider of service (your physician, hospital, clinic etc.)
+- Each provider of service (your physician, hospital, clinic, etc.)

 - Prescription information